Mark Berry (baseball): Minor leagues

 When Berry retired as a player from the Charleston Wheelers, he stayed with the team as a coach.
 A month later, he went from Charleston to Plant City of the Gulf Coast League as a coach.
 He spent the 1991 season as the pitching coach for the Cedar Rapids Reds.
 The following year he managed the Cedar Rapids Reds to a Midwest League championship title.
 In 1993, he managed the Winston-Salem Spirit to the Carolina League title.

 In 1996, Berry began his managerial tenure for the Chattanooga Lookouts, the Double-A affiliate of the Reds.
 The team won the division in his first season, earning him the Southern League Manager of the Year award.
 In 1997, he was named the Southern League's Best Managerial Prospect by Baseball America.
 He managed the Lookouts until 1998.
 He finished his minor league managerial career with a 506-463 record (.522), two league championships, three division titles, and made the post-season four of his seven seasons.

-Major Leagues
+Major leagues

-Berry went to spring training in 1999 scheduled to be the hitting coach for class-AAA Indianapolis, but remained with Cincinnati as the bullpen catcher.
+Berry reported to spring training in 1999 scheduled to be the hitting coach for class-AAA Indianapolis Indians, but remained with Cincinnati as the bullpen catcher.
 He remained the bullpen catcher until July 28, 2003, when he was named the Reds bench coach.
 The following offseason Berry was named third base coach.
 As well as being the Reds third base coach, Berry was also the spring training and regular season daily coordinator for the Reds.